abaheer/dlp-to-drive/README.md

 # dlp-to-drive

 - A basic GUI for yt-dlp with Google Authentication implementation using PyDrive
-  - Upload files and playlist to Google Drive automatically
+  - Upload files and playlists to Google Drive automatically
   - Automatically delete files after uploaded to Google Drive
   - Store credentials locally to instantly upload to Google Drive